kubernetes/website/content/en/blog/_posts/2020-12-02-dont-panic-kubernetes-and-docker.md

 everyone is educated as much as possible on the upcoming changes.
 We hope this has answered most of your questions and soothed some anxieties! ❤️

 Looking for more answers?
-Check out our accompanying [Dockershim Deprecation FAQ](/blog/2020/12/02/dockershim-faq/).
+Check out our accompanying [Dockershim Removal FAQ](/blog/2022/02/17/dockershim-faq/) _(updated February 2022)_.